 Who this is for

-- IT generalists at small businesses replacing Dropbox Business with a workspace plan.
+- You’re the IT generalist at a small business replacing Dropbox Business with a workspace plan.

-- Anyone who has been told “just download everything and re-upload it” and knows that won’t survive contact with reality.
+- Someone told you “just download everything and re-upload it” and you already know that won’t survive contact with reality.

 Why business migrations are different

-A personal move can tolerate a missed file.
+A personal move can lose a file and shrug.
 A business move can’t.
-Stakeholders ask three questions: what’s about to change, did it finish, and what didn’t make it.
+Three questions show up in every meeting: what’s about to change, did it finish, and what didn’t make it.
 The answer to all three needs to be a document, not a guess.

 Manual workspace migrations turn into missing files, duplicated folders, and quiet permission drift.
-The fix isn’t more spreadsheets — it’s visibility built into the transfer.
+Spreadsheets don’t fix that — visibility built into the transfer does.

-- Connect the source workspace — Google Drive, OneDrive, Dropbox, S3, SFTP, WebDAV, or Nextcloud.
+- Connect the source workspace — Google Drive, OneDrive, Dropbox, S3, SFTP, your server, or Nextcloud.

 - Connect the destination workspace.